 We like being an event where people dress up in many different ways, from black-tie to high fetish or even dazzling costumes.
 You’ll see the full range, from casual jeans to dance club attire to full leathers to barely anything at all.
-The only hard rule is what Washington State law requires; that is to say, no bare genitalia.
-If you are female-bodied or female-identified and would like to go topless, we politely request that you use tape or pasties to cover your nipples.
+Washington State law forbids bare genitalia or nipples/areolae.
+The covering of nipples/areolae is required regardless of gender or sex.
+Keeping that in mind, you do you.

 Most of all, we want you to feel comfortable and sexy.
 Wear whatever makes you feel that way!

 If you’re still not sure or you’re hoping for some ideas, go take a look at our photos of past events.